 Lucky for you, some hungry college kids have created some websites and apps that will help you find free food on your college campus.

-Lunchbox allows you to search on your college campus and find out what events are going on that are going to feed you, all for free.
-If you are hosting an event, this is a great way to list it and get all the students you can to come.
+Free Food on Campus allows you to search your college campus to see if there are any events going on that will feed you for free.
+If you're hosting an event, this is a great way to list it and get all the students you can to come.

-As a student, you can also get free software from AutoDesk, which includes dozens of full software programs, and a 6-month premium subscription to LastPass and 1Password to keep your passwords safe, free developer tools through GitHub, and an extended trial of QuickBooks.
+As a student, you can also get free software from AutoDesk, a 6-month premium subscription to LastPass and 1Password to keep your passwords safe, free developer tools through GitHub, and an extended trial of QuickBooks.

 Many museums around the country offer free or highly discounted admission on certain days of the week or sometimes all the time.
 This gives you a great opportunity to get off campus and take in something new.

-For example, MoMa offers free admission for NYC college students all year around.
-Any on-campus museums are usually all free for students to get in.
+For example, MoMA offers free admission for NYC college students all year around.
+Any on-campus museums are usually free for students to get in.